pree-dew/cloudtree/README.md

-# go-cloud-tree
+# cloud-resource-tree
-A tree structure for your cloud resource, to querysystem's information faster.
+A tree of cloud resources, to find details about them easily